EnableX/One-to-One-Video-Calling-Open-Source-PHP-Application/README.md

 * Open another browser tab and enter `https://localhost:443/path-to-sample-app/client/`
 * Enter the same `Room ID` previously created, add a different user `Name` (e.g. test1) and select `Join as Participant` and click `Sign In`
 * Now, you should see your own video in both the tabs!

+### 3.2 Test screen share

+* Once video call started, click on 'Desktop' icon to start screen share.
+* Once screen share started, layout for the presenter remain same (side by side video).
+However screen which is shared by presentor, is displayed to the person on other side by hiding the previous layout (side by side video).
+* Click on 'Desktop' icon to again to stop screen share.

 ## 4 Server API